 And this last one doesn’t align with the fair trade model (as far as I know), so it’s not one of my personal top pics, but it is an option for diabetics because it has zero impact on blood sugar 🙂

 If you or someone you know struggles with blood sugar control or are consuming no added sugar in your diet, the monk fruit and erythritol-sweetened chocolate from Lakanto could be an option for you.
 It’s diabetic-friendly because it scores zero on the glycemic index due to its combination of sugar-free sweeteners.
 This chocolate is also vegan, gluten-free, keto, and paleo-friendly!
+This will please many of the Keto fans out there, as would reading these Ketogenic Supplement Reviews!

 I’m confirming the sourcing of their beans (whether they meet the same standards as the bars above!), but for someone who wants chocolate without the impact of sugar, give these bars a try.
 The three varieties are 55% chocolate plain, with almonds and with cacao nibs.